DSpace-Labs/angular2-ui-prototype/README.md

 # Issues

- - CORS are not being handled correctly on the client side or they are not being provided from the REST API on the response.
+ - CORS are not being provided from the DSpace REST API in the response.
- - Angular Universal in Beta.
+ - Angular2, Angular Universal, and rxjs are in Beta.
  - angular-universal-preview node_http.js not using appropriate node server for https.